Esri/arcgis-runtime-ios-async-await/README.md

 * A comprehensive set of `async` wrappers for the asynchronous methods provided in the 100.12 release of the ArcGIS Runtime SDK for iOS.
 * Helper actors to support these wrappers.
+* A demo app showing async/await patterns in use with the ArcGIS Runtime SDK for iOS.

-If you find any methods that are missing an async wrapper, please open an issue or, better yet, please submit a PR adding the method.
+If you find any methods that are missing an async wrapper, please open an issue or, better yet, submit a PR adding the method.

 ## Requirements